algopert/algopert/README.md

 # A clever person solves a problem.
 A wise person avoids it.

-## 🤣 A Clever Computer Science Engineer 😂
+## 🤣 But I am a Clever Computer Science Engineer 😂

 ### 🤔Who am I?🤔
 - **Optimization Algorithm Developer**.